Recorded Music NZ: History

-The New Zealand Federation of Phonographic Industry (NZFPI) was established in 1957 to collectively represent copyright licensing on behalf of rights owners.
+The New Zealand Federation of Phonographic Industry (NZFPI) was established in 1957 to collectively represent copyright licensing on behalf of right owners.
 It later changed its name to Phonographic Performances New Zealand (PPNZ), and then PPNZ Music Licensing.
 In 1972 a new trade body was established called Recording Industry Association of New Zealand (RIANZ) which carried out industry advocacy functions (such as Government representation), administration of the NZ Music Awards and, in 1975, production of The Official NZ Music Charts which listed albums for the first time.
 For better administrational efficiency, the two companies were merged in 2013 and renamed to Recorded Music NZ.

-New Zealand Music Awards
+Aotearoa Music Awards

-The New Zealand Music Awards are conferred annually by Recorded Music NZ for outstanding artistic and technical achievements in the recording field.
-The awards are one of the biggest awards that a group or artist can receive in music in New Zealand.
-The awards have been presented every year since 1965.
+The Aotearoa Music Awards (AMA) are conferred annually by Recorded Music NZ for outstanding artistic and technical achievements in the recording field.
+The Awards are one of the biggest accolades a group or artist can receive in music in New Zealand.
+The Awards have been presented annually since 1965.

+Separately, Recorded Music NZ also funds a cash prize that is awarded to the winner of the Taite Music Prize, which is administered by Independent Music New Zealand.
+In 2024 the prize was $12,500.

-Official New Zealand Music Chart
+Official Aotearoa Music Charts

-The Official New Zealand Music Chart is the weekly New Zealand top forty singles and albums charts, issued weekly by Recorded Music NZ (previously known as RIANZ).
-The chart also includes the top twenty New Zealand singles and albums and top ten compilation albums.
+The Official Aotearoa Music Charts (previously known as the Official New Zealand Music Chart) are the weekly New Zealand top forty singles and albums charts, issued weekly by Recorded Music NZ (previously known as RIANZ).
+The chart also includes the Top 40 Hot Singles chart, the Top 20 New Zealand singles and albums, the Top 20 Hot New Zealand singles, and Top 10 compilation albums.
 All charts are compiled from data of both physical and digital sales from music retailers in New Zealand.

-Heatseekers chart

-An additional "Heatseekers" chart was first published on the chart dated 5 October 2015.
-The chart consisted of the top ten singles outside of (and that had not previously charted inside) the top forty, and had the same rules and criteria as the Top 40 Singles Chart.
-Once a title made an appearance inside the top forty at any point, it became ineligible to appear on the Heatseekers chart.

-Hot Singles chart

-Following the discontinuation of the Heatseekers chart, in July 2018 Recorded Music NZ began publishing the Hot Singles Chart, which tracks the "40 fastest-moving tracks by sales, streams and airplay".
-Songs can appear on both the NZ Top 40 and NZ Hot Singles charts simultaneously, as the primary aim of the Hot Singles chart is to "reflect the songs achieving the greatest week-on-week growth".

-Te Reo Māori singles chart

-In mid-June 2021, Recorded Music NZ began publishing Te Reo Māori O Te Rārangi 10 O Runga chart, also known as the Top 10 Te Reo Māori Singles, which tracks songs at are at least 70% sung in Te Reo Māori using sales, streaming and airplay data.